 Summary & Closing

-In this post, we went over the three major features introduced in the latest version of Bluetooth: version 5.2.
+In this post, we reviewed the three major features introduced in the latest version of Bluetooth: version 5.2.
 The features are:

 - Isochronous Channels (ISOC)